gemmadlou/tin/README.md

 - No design up front.
 Prototyping is just iterating over capabilities quickly.
 - No migration tools.
 Working in things that allow for faster iteration at this stage.

+## Todos to remember

+- [Prototype] Confirm deletion of schema
+- [Prototype] Validate schema on frontend
+- [Prototype] add custom json error message to ask for Json Schema
+- [Prototype] Validate json schema confirms to structural requirements
+- [Prototype] Confirm change of schema if uploads have already been created - or prevent deletion.

 ## Features

 - [ ] Transformations